Millis High School: Girls volleyball

 The girls' volleyball team for Millis has had some success over the past couple years.
 Div.
 III State Champs '03, South Sectional Champs '03, Eastern Mass Champs '03, Central Sectional Champs '07, Div.
 III State Champs '08, Central Sectional Champs '08, Central Sectional Champs '10, Central Sectional Champs '11.

 Boys volleyball

 The boys' volleyball were state champions in 2003.

 Football

 The Millis High School football team won the State Championship in 1980, 1994, 1999, 2016 and 2017.
+Notable alumni, Ryan Daniel and Brian Kraby.
+Brian is remembered for playing with a neck roll in the 1990s and "frolicking" in the woods at high school parties.

 Boys soccer

 The boys' soccer team went to the state tournament in 1995 and 1998.

 Girls soccer

 The girls varsity soccer team were the South Sectional Championship in the fall of 2009 and were named Division III State Champions.

 Boys ice hockey

-Students from Millis High School and Hopedale High School have joined together to form the Hopedale/Millis hockey team.
+Students from Millis High School and Hopedale High School have joined to form the Hopedale/Millis hockey team.
 The team plays in the Central Mass.
 Russell Conference.
 Home games are played at the Blackstone Valley IcePlex in Hopedale, Massachusetts.